wilhelm-lab/omics_norm_shiny/README.md

 Rscript app.R
 ```

-Optional: The parameter 'local' can be added to obtain additional features inside the application
+Optional: The parameter 'local' can be added to obtain additional features inside the application.

-**Important:** This is only recommended in case the application is used locally
+**Important:** This is only recommended in case the application is used locally.

 Terminal:
 ```
-> #### Rscript app.R local
+Rscript app.R local
 ```